AmardeepShergill/Boolean-Capstone/README.md

 # Boolean-Capstone
-A project using SQL and Tableau to analyse a given data set
+A project using SQL and Tableau to analyse a provided data set

 Behind the Look: Decoding Sales, Customers, and Inventory Executive Summary